-This fantasy, satire was published by HarperCollins on March 17, 2009 and has 347 pages.
+This fantasy, satire that was published by HarperCollins on March 17, 2009 and has 347 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
+Other books by this author which I have reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
 Guards!, Moving Pictures, A Blink of the Screen, Reaper Man

 Thirteenth in the Discworld satirical fantasy series and revolving around a world canvas against which Pratchett displays his brilliant sense of humor, poking fun at everything and anything.
 If you’re interested, there is a chronological listing of the Discworld books on my website.